ysyk2021/adaptive-leadership-responding-to-change-and-uncertainty-with-flexibility-and-resilience/src/chapter-9-3.md

-# Developing the Next Generation of Adaptive Leaders

 In this chapter, we will explore strategies for developing the next generation of adaptive leaders and sustaining adaptive leadership in the long term.